DamirFM/Vino--Vault/README.md

   - Sparkling Wine

 - **Top Recommendations:**
-  - Discover a Vino-Vault from each category.
+  - Discover a wine from each category by clicking on your choice of Red, White, Rosé or Sparkling wine .

 - **Interactive Experience:**
   - Delete and update wine reviews.